 Modern signals will make it possible for us to have more information about where trains are and how they’re performing.
 Installing modern signaling means that if there are problems with the new signals, we’ll be able to troubleshoot and resolve them faster.

 We are continuing the installation of the CBTC system along the Culver Line.

 Additional weekend work has been scheduled and will run through the end of the year.
 Visit our planned service changes page for the most up-to-date planned service change information.
 Use the MYmta app or visit our homepage to plan your trip.
 Look for posted signs along the line and sign up for e-alerts at My MTA Alerts.

 Service changes and alternate travel options

-During the Culver Line improvements, there will be no local or express F train service at these stations on impacted weekends (every weekend through August, 2021, with the exception of Passover, Easter and July 4th weekends:
+During the Culver Line improvements, there will be no train service at the stations below on impacted weekends.

 - Church Av (no southbound service)

 - Ditmas Av

 - Avenue P

 - Neptune Av